-The first week after death is often described by bereaved families as a high-pressure blur.
-While the emotional weight of loss is at its peak, the administrative requirements of the state, financial institutions, and funeral homes begin to mount almost immediately.
-As we move into late 2025 and 2026, the landscape of "death admin" is shifting, with significant changes to probate fees, estate tax exemptions, and digital legacy management.
+The first week after a death is often described by families as a high-pressure blur.
+While the emotional weight of loss is at its peak, paperwork from the state, financial institutions, and funeral homes starts to mount almost immediately.

-Navigating this seven-day window requires a balance of immediate action and strategic patience.
-If you act too quickly in some areas—such as notifying a bank before securing funeral funds—you can inadvertently create more stress.
-Conversely, delaying tasks like securing the deceased's property can lead to insurance complications.
-This guide provides a structured, step-by-step framework to help you manage the logistical burden of the first week.
+The seven-day window calls for a balance of prompt action and patience.
+Acting too quickly in some areas — such as notifying a bank before you have a plan to cover funeral costs — can create more stress.
+Delaying others, like securing the deceased's home, can lead to insurance or safety problems.
+This guide lays out a structured, step-by-step framework to help you manage the logistics of the first week.

 Day 1–2: Immediate Legal and Physical Steps